 • Many countries are working towards creating a COVID-19 vaccine and any updates must be shared globally

-• Government guidelines in the UK are translated into many languages including Polish, Urdu, and Arabic
+• Government guidelines in the UK must be available in many languages including Polish, Urdu, and Arabic

-Any misinformation could be fatal for both the health care and governmental industries thus accurate interpreters and translators are in high demand.
+Any misinformation could be fatal for both, health care and governmental industries, thus qualified linguists are in high demand.
 Many people are very nervous about the situation and any false information could result in panic.
 Governments and local councils are turning to reliable linguist service providers to help with interpreting and translation services.

 Remote Interpreting Services

 In recent years remote translating and interpreting has become a growing trend in local and global markets.
-Thanks to the development of translating software, technology, and online platforms such as zoom, Microsoft teams, Skype remote interpreting is becoming more common.
+Thanks to the development of translating software, technology and online platforms such as zoom, Microsoft teams and Skype remote interpreting is becoming more common.
 Many of you may already be familiar with Remote Interpreting Services, but for those of you who are not, it is a way to provide interpreting services without needing to be at the location.
-Both Telephone Interpreting Services as well as Video Interpreting Services are used for remote interpreting.
-Normally this service is used when participants are in different geographical locations but during lockdown this has become the new normal for translating companies.
-Absolute Interpreting and Translations Ltd have been successfully providing these services for many years and as multiple industries rely on interpreters Absolute made it a priority to ensure they continued providing their services throughout the COVID-19 lockdown.
+Both telephone interpreting as well as video interpreting Services are used for remote interpreting.
+Normally this service is applicable when participants are in different geographical locations but during lockdown this has become the new normal for translating companies.
+Absolute Interpreting and Translations Ltd have been successfully providing these services for many years.
+And as multiple industries rely on interpreters, Absolute made it a priority to ensure they continued operating throughout COVID-19 lockdown.

 “The requirements for interpreters in terms of qualifications, experience and briefing should be identical whether interpreting is provided in-person or remotely.” –The Board of The Institute of Translation and Interpreting